 When you run your eyes over the text, you capture the key phrases and points just the same way as you spot patterns in your daily life.
 This is a good way to get the overall idea of the text, but it’s not good for deep understanding.

 Unlike scanning, when you go over the whole text, skimming involves getting the idea from the first and last paragraph, as well as the table of contents and title.
 And again, the main benefit of this method is promptness and time-saving features.

 4. Speed Reading to Understand the Text Fast

 This method can be called the mixture of other techniques: it took the speed form scanning and the understanding from active reading.
 Speed reading includes:

 - tracking words with pen or finger as you read;

 - chunking or trying to read at least two words at a time;

 - reducing subvocalization.

-As a result, you save your time and improve your comprehension.
+As a result, you save your time and improve your reading techniques and comprehension.